cerennk/lactose-coffee-study/README.md

 1. **Focus Duration (minutes)**
    - Total continuous study time before the first major distraction or break.
 2. **Number of Breaks**
    - Frequency of breaks taken during a study session.
 3. **Library Time (minutes)**
    - Total duration spent studying in the library or study environment.
 4. **Productivity Ratio**
-   - Ratio of active study time to total library time.
+   - Ratio of focus duration to total library time.
 5. **Energy Levels**
    - Self-assessed energy before and after drinking coffee, rated on a 1–3 Likert scale:
      - 1 = tired
      - 2 = normal
      - 3 = energetic
 6. **Coffee Type**
    - Lactose (coded as `0`) and Lactose-Free (coded as `1`), used to compare performance differences.